JamesAnunda/Arcola-Tractor-Pull-Reporting/INSTALLATION.md

 # Installation and Setup Guide

-This guide provides detailed instructions for setting up the Square Inventory Manager application on your system.
+This guide provides detailed instructions for setting up the Arcola Tractor Pull Invenotry Mangement application on your system.

 ## System Requirements